tomhooijenga/tiny-batch/README.md

 ```shell script
 npm install @teamawesome/tiny-batch
 ```
+# tiny-batch
+tiny-batch is a utility to create functions of which the execution is batched.
+This can be very useful for instance to limit the amount of queries or http requests while still having a single, easy to use function.

 # Usage
 Call `tinybatch` to create an async function that adds to the batch.
 The first argument is a callback that will handle the batching.
 ```ts